 How The College Started

 When Education Africa approached Walter Sisulu for his advice on where to build a new school, the late African National Congress veteran did not hesitate to suggest that it be built in Orange Farm, an informal settlement plagued at the time by massive illiteracy and unemployment.
 Orange Farm was once considered to be the dumping ground for the unwanted, poverty-stricken masses of South Africa, and is thus situated in an extremely impoverished environment.
 Thomas Zilk from Austrian Airlines was responsible for introducing the City of Vienna to Education Africa.
-Education Africa then approached St John’s College to assist us in getting Masibambane College up and running, and St John’s approached the Anglican Church to participate as well.
+Education Africa then approached St John’s College to assist us in getting Masibambane College up and running.

 With the investment made by the City of Vienna, Education Africa was able to begin the building of Masibambane College Primary school in 1996.
 The official opening of the Masibambane College High School took place on 3 March 2010.
 The construction of the High School was made possible through a partnership between Education Africa and CEDAR Foundation (Canada).
 The High School is dedicated to the memory of the late Dr Aggrey Klaaste, former chairman of Education Africa, Helen Suzman who was a Patron of Education Africa, and Walter Sisulu, a great friend and supporter of Education Africa.